gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 ## The dirty details

-SQLite boast about having only one database file, which is trivially shared with others, copied, etc. However this has not been the case for a long time: [TODO]
+SQLite boast about having only one database file, which is trivially shared with others, copied, etc. However this has not been the case for a long time: there is a journal file, a WAL file (when using WAL mode), shared memory files when multiple processes are accessing the same database (which is the case when running go tests for multiple packages), etc.

+That means that simply using `cp` might work in some cases but not in all cases.
+SQLite comes with a better solution: the [backup API](https://sqlite.org/backup.html), which we use here, and it takes care of all these ancillary files, it works also in in-memory mode, etc.